 Student Vaccine Protocol

-Niagara University, as a Vincentian and Catholic University, is committed to maintaining a healthy environment for all students and employees.
-All that we have accomplished as a community in the past 18 months reflects a commitment to the health of our community, and we collectively took a litany of steps this past academic year to minimize disruption while striving for the lowest possible levels of COVID-19 infections.
+Niagara University, as a Vincentian and Catholic university, is committed to maintaining a healthy environment for all students and employees.
+All that we have accomplished as a community during the COVID-19 pandemic reflects a commitment to the health of our community, and we collectively took a litany of steps to minimize disruption while striving for the lowest possible levels of COVID-19 infections.
 We remain committed to a basic principle that maintaining the lowest possible levels of COVID-19 is critical for Niagara University and the surrounding community.
-As the pandemic is constantly changing and shifting, and in an effort to minimize the spread of COVID-19 in our community (and hopefully to avoid the significant disruption that would be caused by a COVID-19 outbreak on our campuses), we are taking additional measures to protect against the spread of COVID-19, including the implementation of a vaccination requirement for academic year 21-22 (subject to the exemptions explained below).
+As the pandemic is evolving, and in an effort to minimize the spread of COVID-19 in our community (and hopefully to avoid disruptions that would be caused by a COVID-19 surge on our campuses), we are taking measures to protect against the spread of COVID-19, including a continued vaccination requirement for academic year 2022-23 (subject to the exemptions explained below).

 Students will use their Niagara University network credentials to log in to the Medicat portal to enter information and upload documents and forms as necessary.